The assessors will score all of your questions except question 1 which is not scored.

 Question 1.
 Themes (not scored)

-Select one main category from the specific themes list in the ‘Scope’ section of this competition for your project.
-You cannot choose more than one.
+Select one main theme from the specific themes list in the ‘Scope’ section of this competition.

 How does the project meet the challenge described in the competition scope?